-an mannana mannana mannana mannana mana m GOOD STORIES TOLD ABOUT PHIL MAY The Vulgar Lady of Wealth and the Bank Note-His

-Caricature of Joe Chamberlain-Verbeck's Bears and May's Street Urchins:
+The Vulgar Lady of Wealth and the Bank Note-His Caricature of Joe Chamberlain-Verbeck's Bears and May's Street Urchins:

-Special Correspondence, London, Oct.
-15 .- When Phil May, joking to the very end, died of consumpn not long ago, the world lost one of its greatest fun makers, one of its cleverest humorist artists.
-Phil May could put more follity itno a picture with fewer touches of his pen than any contemporary.
-In this peculiarity he is closely resembled by T. S. Allen, the New York artist, whose favorite type is also the street gamin and who has often been called "the American Phil May."
+Special Correspondence.
+London, Oct.
+15 .- When Phil May, joking to the very end, died of consumption not long ago, the world lost one of its greatest fun makers, one of its cleverest humorist artists.
+Phil May could put more jollity itno a picture with fewer touches of his pen than any contemporary.
+In this peculiarity he is closely resembled by T.-S. Allen, the New York artist, whose favorite type is also the street gamin and who has often been called "the American Phil May."
 As a practical joker Phil May ranked with the late Eugene Field, and he was a genuine humorist, for he wrote his funniest jokes himself.
-De-spite his great success-he was one of Punch's leading artists at the time of his death-he never took a drawing les-con in his his. son in his life.
+De-spite his great success-he was one of Punch's leading artists at the time of his death-he never took a drawing lesson in his life.

 son in his life.
 Since he died the English papers have been full of anecdotes of May.
 One of them describes him as at a supper party in London, where he made an ex-quisite drawing on a menu card for the lady in whose honor the party was giv-en.
-This was seen by a wealthy wom-an present, who sent the waiter with a 10 pound note to the artist asking and then made an appallingly truthful caricature of her features on the back of the bank note, which he returned.
+This was seen by a wealthy wom-an present, who sent the waiter with a pound note to the artist asking do a similar drawing for her Mr. May, disgusted at the woman's impertinence, took a good look at her and then made an appallingly truthful and then made an appallingly truthful carleature of her features on the back of the bank noice, which he returned.
 During his visit to this country at the time of the Chicago World's fair, which he sketched for the London Graphic, May fell in with Frank Ver-beck, whose illustrations chiefly depict bears and other animals.
 They first swore an eternal friendship and then proceeded to pass an agreeable night.
-Rather late May leaned over the table and said: and said: "Verby, your bears are so charming by the way, how many bears have
+Rather late May leaned over the table and said: and said:

-"Verby, your bears are so charming by the way, how many bears have you probably drawn in your time?"
+Ather late May paned over the data and said: "Verby, your bears are so charming -by the way, how many bears have you probably drawn in your time?"
 "About 3,000," returned Verbeck.
 "They are so charming that I sup-pose you must have gone out in the woods and made studies from the life."
-"Phil." replied the other, "Ive always lived in town.
-I never saw a live bear in my life.
-But your delightf," street children, now; you've studied them at first hand.
-I'm sure."
-"Verby," answered May solemnly, "I never saw a street child.
+"Phil," replied the other, "Ive always lived in town.
+I never saw a the bear in my life.
+But your delight street children, now: you've studied them at first hand, I'm sure."
+"Verby," answered May solemnly.
+"I never saw a street child.
 I always travel in a sedan chair and with the curtains drawn.
 All my family are dukes except the ladies, who are more like what you might call duchesses."